 American Pecan Council (APC)

-APC was created and administered under the authority of the Agricultural Marketing Agreement Act of 1937.
+APC was created and administered under the authority of the Agricultural Marketing Agreement Act of 1937, as amended.
 It is dedicated to strengthening the position of pecans in the marketplace, maintaining, and expanding markets for pecans, and developing new uses for pecans.
-The statute governing the APC – 7 CFR 986 – states that one of the Council’s duties is “To cause the books of the Council to be audited by one or more certified public accountants at least once for each fiscal year and at such other times as the Council deems necessary or as the Secretary may request, and to file with the Secretary three copies of all audit reports made.”
+The regulations governing the APC – 7 CFR 986 – state that one of the Council’s duties is “To cause the books of the Council to be audited by one or more certified public accountants at least once for each fiscal year and at such other times as the Council deems necessary or as the Secretary may request, and to file with the Secretary three copies of all audit reports made.”

 American Pecan Promotion Board (APPB)